Vyral/robert-mack/_posts/2019-07-08-interest-rates-will-drop-again.md

 Chief economists have recently reported that 175,000 fewer jobs were created this year than what was projected.
 In other words, the economy is not in as good a position as you might think.
 This development does bring some good news, though.
 Namely, **interest rates are expected to soon reach figures never before seen in real estate history.** And low rates mean a high level of opportunity for homebuyers.
 Even a small change in interest rates can greatly impact affordability.

 Low interest rates mean great things for sellers, as well.
-Although there still isn’t a lot of inventory, throngs buyers have been incentivized to make a move as a result of these low rates.
+Although there still isn’t a lot of inventory, throngs of buyers have been incentivized to make a move as a result of these low rates.
 In other words, **demand has shot up despite the current lack of supply.** However, this might not continue to be the case if supply grows significantly over the next few months.
 We will see a shift in the market eventually, whether it comes in six, 12, or 18 months.
 And when this shift occurs, prices will likely flatten out.&nbsp;

 {% include pullquote.html %}